wiesenfa/challengeR/README.md

 Load package, (2) load data, (3) perform ranking, (4) perform bootstrapping and (5) generation of the report

+You can find R scripts for quickstart in the directory “vignettes”.
+An overview of all available plots is provided in the “Visualizations” vignette demonstrating the use of their corresponding plot functions as well.

 Here, we provide a step-by-step guide that leads you to your final report.